Sexual assault reports increase at US military academies

 Cadets at the Air Force Academy in Colorado reported 52, the same as the previous year, and those at the U.S. Military Academy at West Point in New York reported 42, a slight decrease from last year’s 46.

-Not all of the assaults included in the report happened while the students were enrolled in the academies.
-Because students at the academies are encouraged to report assaults, they sometimes will come forward to talk about events that happened in the years before they started school there.
+Not all of the assaults in the report happened while the students were enrolled in the academies.
+Because students are encouraged to report assaults, they sometimes will come forward to talk about events that happened in the years before they started school there.
 As a result, 16 students reported an assault in the 2021-22 school year that occurred prior to joining the military.

-Another 35 cases involved civilians, active-duty service members and prep school students who allegedly were assaulted by someone who was a student.
-All together, the total number of reported assaults with any connection to a student was 206 — about 28% higher than last year’s total of 161.
+As well, 35 cases involved civilians, active-duty service members and prep school students who allegedly were assaulted by someone who was a student.
+Altogether, the total number of reported assaults with any connection to a student was 206 — about 28% higher than last year’s total of 161.

 The COVID-19 pandemic led to a brief dip in cases at the academies during the shortened 2019-20 school year, when in-person classes were canceled and students were sent home in the spring to finish the semester online.

 At the start of the 2020-21 school year, students faced a number of restrictions due to the ongoing pandemic.
-But those were reduced a bit over time, and bars and restaurants reopened.
-By the end of that year, the numbers began to increase again, and officials said it’s hard to tell what, if any, impact COVID-19 had on the 2021 school year.
+But as those slowly scaled back and bars and restaurants reopened, the numbers began to increase again.
+Officials said it’s hard to tell what, if any, impact COVID-19 had on the 2021 school year.

 The Pentagon puts out two reports every year on the number of sexual assaults reported by military academy students and by U.S. service members.
 But because sexual assault is such an underreported crime, the department also conducts anonymous surveys every two years to get a clearer picture of the problem among both the students and the active duty population.
 Pentagon leaders believe the survey provides a more accurate depiction of the assaults and the contributing factors.